Self-guided Sightseeing Tour #8 in Jerusalem, Israel

 Ratisbonne Monastery is a monastery in the Rehavia neighborhood of Jerusalem, Israel, established by Marie-Alphonse Ratisbonne, a French convert from Judaism.
 Work on the building, designed by the French architect M. Daumat, began in 1874 on a barren hill, now in the center of West Jerusalem.

-The Memorial Candle Monument is a monument to the defenders of Leningrad during the siege of Leningrad, which is located in Sacher Park in Jerusalem
+The Candle of Remembrance is a memorial to the defenders of Leningrad during the siege of Leningrad, which is located in Sacher Park in Jerusalem

 The Knesset Menorah is a bronze menorah that is 4.30 meters high and 3.5 meters wide and weighs 4 tons.
 It is located at the edge of Wohl Rose Park opposite the Knesset in Jerusalem.
 It was designed by Benno Elkan (1877–1960), a Jewish sculptor who escaped from his native Germany to the United Kingdom.
 It was presented to the Knesset as a gift from the British Parliament on April 15, 1956, in honour of the eighth anniversary of Israeli independence.